 When should I not call the RRT?

-- If you are in the Tri Delta House, Ronald McDonald House, Target House or anywhere else outside the hospital buildings, please call 911 if there is an emergency.
+- If you are in Tri Delta Place, Ronald McDonald House, Target House, or anywhere else outside the hospital buildings, please call 911 if there is an emergency.
+St. Jude does not have an emergency room.

 If you have questions about the RRT or when to call the team, talk to the staff in your child’s primary clinic or to the nursing staff if your child is an inpatient.